gregsdennis/coding-for-smarties/published/2015/03/22/Nulls and Extension Methods.md

 var lessThan4Count = Enumerable.Count<int>(lessThan4);
 ```

-Looking at it this way, it’s easy to see why passing a null is perfectly valid, but using the extension syntax, the code seems to imply that the myList is not null (disregarding that we can see it assigned on the line above).
+Looking at it this way, it's easy to see why passing a null is perfectly valid, but using the extension syntax, the code seems to imply that the myList is not null (disregarding that we can see it assigned on the line above).
 After all, if `Count()` were a real method (or if we used the `Count` property), this would throw a `NullReferenceException`.
 For this reason, Microsoft has implemented null checks which throw `NullArgumentException` in every one of the LINQ extension methods (and most of them even check for empty collections as well).

 Take the first example that Mr. Mains gives: